-Local & Legendary: Maine in the Civil War Grants
+Local & Legendary: Maine in the Civil War project

-Maine Historical Society (MHS) and Maine Humanities Council (MHC) are pleased to announce Local & Legendary: Maine in the Civil War, a new grant program to engage Maine communities in their Civil War history.
-Funded by the National Endowment for the Humanities, Local & Legendary will bring together collaborative project teams comprised of libraries, historical organizations, and educational institutions to explore local Civil War history in multidisciplinary ways and investigate questions of that era's motivations, loyalty, identity, and politics at the community level.
-Digital exhibits created by the team will be added to Maine Memory Network's Civil War site.
-(Application materials available in November)
+From 2013-2015, Maine Historical Society (MHS) and Maine Humanities Council (MHC) collaborated on Local & Legendary: Maine in the Civil War, a program to engage Maine communities in their Civil War history.
+Funded by the National Endowment for the Humanities, Local & Legendary brought together collaborative project teams comprised of libraries, historical organizations, and educational institutions to explore local Civil War history in multidisciplinary ways and investigate questions of that era's motivations, loyalty, identity, and politics at the community level.
+Digital exhibits created by the teams were added to Maine Memory Network's Civil War site.

 The state of Maine holds a special place in the history of the American Civil War.
 Though far from the front lines, the state and its citizens played key roles in the coming of the war, the war itself, and its aftermath.
 More than 70,000 Mainers served in Union blue (including more than 24 Union generals), and nearly 10,000 lost their lives.
 But the story of Maine and the Civil War is also about the struggles, concerns, and triumphs of the 558,000 Mainers who remained at home.
-How did national issues and events shape your town's experience, and how, in turn, did the citizens of your town shape the national story of the Civil War?
+The project invited communities to consider how national issues and events shaped their town's experience, and how, in turn, the citizens of their town shaped the national story of the Civil War?

-We invite Maine's communities to take a journey through their Civil War history as a way to better understand who they are today.
-Ten communities from around the state will be selected to participate over two program years of the project; five during the 2013-2014 academic year, and five in 2014-2015.
-Selection of the communities will be based on geographic and population diversity, and the strength of their applications.
+Ten communities from around the state were selected to participate over two program years of the project.
+In 2013-2014, Belfast, Gorham, Portland/Westbrook, Presque Isle, and Windham participated.
+In 2014-2015 Bethel, Livermore/Livermore Falls/Jay, Pittsfield, Rumford, and Scarborough participated.
+Selection of the communities was based on geographic and population diversity, and the strength of their applications.

-Each community selected for the program will participate in, organize, and host a number of activities to engage participants in local, state, and national themes related to the Civil War.
-These include the following:
+Each community selected for the program participated in, organized, and hosted a number of activities to engage participants in local, state, and national themes related to the Civil War.
+These included the following:

 - Attending monthly team meetings and work sessions in the local community from August to May.

-- Digitizing up to 50 Civil War-related historic items from local collections, cataloging them, and uploading them to Maine Memory Network.
+- Digitizing 30-50 Civil War-related historic items from local collections, cataloging them, and uploading them to Maine Memory Network.

 - Creating on Maine Memory Network a Civil War-related exhibit (text and images) or series of exhibits that draws on historical documents, photographs, and artifacts.
-This exhibit will be added to Maine and the Civil War: The Homefront and the Battlefield site.
+This exhibit is in the Maine and the Civil War: The Homefront and the Battlefield section of Maine Memory.

-- Organizing and hosting a series of "One Story, One Community" reading and discussion programs and extension activities using a book, movie, or other text(s) related to the Civil War.
-A Maine Humanities Council discussion facilitator will be provided to each community.
+- Organizing and hosting a series of "One Book, One Community" reading and discussion programs and extension activities related to the Civil War.
 Download an extensive bibliography of Civil War books, films, and other resources.

-- Hosting a public celebration at the end of your project to unveil the team's work.
-This event will also include a production by the Theatre of Ideas drama group that has been customized to reflect the Civil War history of your community.
+- Hosting a public celebration at the end of the project to unveil the team's work.
+This event also included a performance event reflecting the Civil War history of the community.

-Your community team will receive extensive support, guidance, and technical training throughout the project from MHC and MHS staff.
-In addition to the $2,000 grant, community teams will receive:
+The community team received extensive support, guidance, and technical training throughout the project from MHC and MHS staff.
+In addition to the $2,000 grant, community teams received:

 - Two intensive group trainings for team leaders for which all room and board, and travel expenses, are covered.